top of page

 During the consultation, we’ll go through it together, and I may ask you to send videos of the problem behaviours so I can get the fullest picture possible before we start.

-Step 4: The Consultation
+Step 5: The Consultation

-During the consultation, I’ll:
+At the end of the consultation, I’ll:

-Work out what’s driving the behaviour
+• Work out what’s driving the behaviour.

-Put management strategies in place immediately, so everyone stays safe and your dog feels calmer
+• Put management strategies in place immediately, so everyone stays safe and your dog feels calmer.

-Step 5: Your Written Plan
+Step 6: Your Written Plan

 Within 3–5 working days, you’ll receive a clear, personalised report and behaviour plan.